-An ugly is not usually synonyms with Ferrari.
-For die-hard Ferrari enthusiasts there really is no such thing, but even they would admit that a few models come close.
-The Dino 308 GT4 comes to mind.
+Ugly is not usually synonyms with Ferrari.
+For die-hard Ferrari enthusiasts there really is no such thing, but even they would admit that a few models are less beautiful than others.
+The Dino 308 GT4 is one unfortunate design that comes to mind.
 Ferrari’s were usually designed by Pininfarina through the ’60s with sensuous flowing designs.

-Unfortunately the 308 was not easy to love at first sight.
+Unfortunately, the 308’s proportions could be challenging at first sight.
 It confused buyers and dealers alike when it arrived on American shores in 1975.
-Early cars did not even wear the Ferrari badge instead arrived sporting Dino script badges.
-The Dino name might have recalled the famous Pininfarina designed Dino 246 GTS, but with the 308 there were no warm feelings for its awkward lines.
+Early cars did not even say Ferrari anywhere on them, instead arriving sporting Dino script badges.
+The Dino name might have recalled the famous Pininfarina designed Dino 246 GTS, but with the 308 there were no warm feelings for its thoroughly modern but awkward lines.

 The 308 had a flying buttress design like the 246 and similar Campagnoto styled wheels.
 That may have been enough to label it a 246 successor, but to many it fell short simply because the Bertone design lacked the flowing grace of the older car.
 Ferrari might have ignored a clue to the 308’s reception when it got mixed reactions at the Paris Motor show where it debuted in 1973.
-Mixed reviews for any Ferrari concept aimed at production was rare, as long as the lines were flowing and they came from Pininfarina.
+Mixed reviews for any Ferrari concept aimed at production was rare and should have been a red flag.
+As long as the lines were flowing and they were penned at Pininfarina all was good.

 It was not all Bertone’s fault.
 Stringent crash test regulations saw many manufacturers scrambling to make new safety bumpers.
-On the 308 big black bumpers they did no favors to the car’s design because they appeared bolted on.
+On the 308 big black bumpers did no favors to the car’s design because they appeared bolted on.
+This was a common problem with all exotics, especially the ones destined to be sold in America.
+Some cars like Maserati’s Khamsin were ruined by American safety regulations.
+In that regard, the 308 was spared a dramatic visual downgrade in the quest to appeal to American regulators.
 Despite the bumper design, the car’s best view is from the front where it resembles a line of Ferrari designs that would stretch well into the ’80s.

-Dino badges or not, this was a still a Ferrari with supercar performance.
+Dino badges or not, this was a still is a Ferrari with supercar performance.
 It’s 3.0 liter V8 was a dual overhead cam design that made around 240 hp.
-It could scoot the GT4 from 0 to 60 in the 6 second range.
+It could scoot the GT4 from 0 to 60 in the 6 second range with small kids or bags from Safeway in the back.
 Pretty impressive for the mid ’70s.
-The 308 could reach a top speed of 138 mph with passengers seated in the realitive comfort of a GT car.
+The 308 could reach a top speed of 138 mph with passengers seated in the relative comfort of a GT car.
 Performance and comfort were obviously not one of the 308’s sore spots.